infrahq/terraform-provider-infra/docs/resources/settings.md

 description: |-
   Provides Infra organization settings. infra_settings behaves differently than normal Terraform resources as settings are created with the organization.
-When a Terraform resource is created, settings automatically imported while no action is taken when the resource is deleted.
+When a Terraform resource is created, settings are automatically imported while no action is taken when the resource is deleted.
   -> This resource requires Infra server version 0.20.0 or higher.
 ---